-Formerly the old stable dating from 1743, is a two storey cottage.
-On the ground floor, it has a pretty sitting room with a wood burning stove and a kitchen and, on the first floor, one double bedroom and a bathroom with shower.
+La Stalla, formerly the old stable dating from 1743, is a two storey cottage.
+The main windows have charming, external wooden shutters.
+La Stalla has a pretty sitting room with a wood burning stove and a kitchen downstairs, and one double bedroom and a bathroom with shower upstairs.
 The private, outside terrace has extensive views over the valley.
 The cottage is about fifty metres from the other houses and overlooks – but isn’t overlooked by – the swimming pool.

-It is the second of the smaller two storey cottages.
-It was originally the old bakehouse and still has the original, full size pizza oven in the sitting room.
-Its sitting room and kitchen are on the top floor and a double bedroom and a shower room on the ground floor.
+Il Forno is the second of the smaller two storey cottages.
+The main windows have charming, external wooden shutters.
+Il Forno was originally the old bakehouse and still has the original, full size pizza oven in the sitting room.
+It has its sitting room and kitchen on the top floor, and a double bedroom and a shower room on the ground floor.
 The bedroom has double doors onto the private, outside terrace, which will allow you to enjoy extensive views over the valley from your bed.
-The house is shaded by a large, productive fig tree.

 The Swimming Pool

 The pool measures 8 metres by 4 metres and seems to hang above the trees, giving wonderful views across the valley.
-The whole area was remodelled in 2004, with the addition of a brick path with stone steps, a large brick patio area and a wooden deck suspended over the valley.
+The whole area was remodelled in stunning limestone paving in 2023.

 Borgo Puccini is accessed via a long concrete drive.
 At the end of this is a wall with large wrought iron gates.
 Next to the gates is shrine dating from the 1740s, which is also owned by the property.
 This has an original, marble bas-relief of the Lucca’s patron saint, Santa Zita, who was born in this commune of Pescaglia.